maxall41/hexagon/README.md

 go build .
 ```
 ## Contributing
-If you want to contribute to this project feel free to!
+If you want to contribute to this project I'm happy to review your PRs!
 ## Roadmap:
 - [x] Docker file
 - [x] Docker-Compose config